 - “Cooperation, Resources, and Network Structure.
 Theory and Evidence from the Syrian Refugee Crisis.”
 (Online Appendix) (Audio vignettes: Audio and subtitles)

 - Syrian Refugees and Their Hosts in Jordan, Lebanon, and the Kurdistan Region of Iraq: Lives, Livelihoods, and Local Impacts.
 The World Bank.
-Forthcoming.
+Unpublished.
 With Nandini Krishnan, Tara Vishwanath, Monica Biradavolu, Kevin Carey, Matthew Groh, Meghan Lucas, Nethra Palaniswamy, Flavio Russo Riva, Dhiraj Sharma, Thomas Ginn and Jacob Goldston.

 - “‘Giving More’ Through Direct Cash Aid.”
 Refugees Deeply.
 July 20, 2016.